top of page

 POLO?

-Polo is a sport played on horseback, where two teams of four players try to hit a small ball into the opposing team's goal using long-handled mallets.
-It's a fast-paced and exciting game that requires skill, strategy, and teamwork.
+Polo is a horseback sport in which two teams, each of four players, aim to strike a small ball into the opponent's goal using long-handled mallets This thrilling and dynamic game demands a combination of, strategy, and teamwork.

 POLO FIELD